BlingblingJJ/Fast-Planner/README.md

 ### Use GPU Depth Rendering (can be skipped optionally)

-This step is not mandatory for running the simulations.
-However, if you want to run the more realistic depth camera in __uav_simulator__, installation of [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is needed.
+This step is not mandatory（非强制性的） for running the simulations.
+However, if you want to run the more realistic depth camera（更逼真的深度相机） in __uav_simulator__, installation of [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is needed.
 Otherwise, a less realistic depth sensor model will be used.

  The **local_sensing** package in __uav_simulator__ has the option of using GPU or CPU to render the depth sensor measurement.
 By default, it is set to CPU version in CMakeLists: